 Coconut: Demonized for years due to its saturated fat content, coconut is now being looked at in a totally new light.
 Coconut actually contains the good kind of saturated fat that your body needs, medium-chain fatty acids (MCFAs) that have a host of health benefits that help your liver and can stimulate your body’s metabolism.
 Coconut can be enjoyed in a wide variety of ways from using coconut milk or coconut water as a base for smoothies, sprinkling some coconut flakes on yogurt and oatmeal, or using coconut flour in baked goods as opposed to processed white flour.

-In addition to these everyday superfoods, another fantastic and simple way to incorporate superfoods into your diet is by using Amazing Grass’ Green Superfood products.
+In addition to these everyday superfoods, another fantastic and simple way to incorporate superfoods into your diet is by using Amazing Grass’ Green Superfood powders.
 With a variety of flavors and options to choose from, giving your body an extra nutrient-rich superfood boost is just a scoop away!

 “Cinnamon, ground”.
 The World’s Healthiest Foods. n.p., n.d.
 Web.
 4 February 2016.